How to Paint a Skateboard Deck: A DIY Guide

 You can also sand lightly with high-grit sandpaper to make your board feel smoother and then wipe it down with a cloth to remove any dust.

-After you’ve applied your primer, wait at least two hours before applying paint.
+After you’ve applied your primer, wait at least two hours before applying spray paint.
 Paint that is used too soon can dry unevenly or be rubbed off easily by the time the final coats are put on.

 3. Painting the Skateboard